Goll Woods State Nature Preserve: Trees

 The preserve is composed of Elm-Ash-Maple swamp forest and mesophytic forest with many oak trees in the lower elevations.
 Because of drainage efforts for agriculture, the woods is transitioning slowly to Beech-Maple forest.
 In 2006, one of the largest burr oak trees, over 450 years old, died of old age.
 It had a DBH (diameter at breast height) of 56 inches and stood 112 feet tall.

 Wildflowers

 Early in the year, over 40 species of ephemeral spring wildflowers including large flowered trillium, Ohio's state wildflower, bloodroot, columbine, marsh marigold, spotted coral-root and three-birds-orchid are in bloom.

 Historical

 Besides being a nature preserve, Goll Woods also holds historical significance.

 Goll Homestead

 On the nature preserve is a historic farm complex known as Goll Homestead, initially designated for destruction, but now listed on the National Register of Historic Places, with its distinctive European design, constructed of large timbers.

 Goll Cemetery

 Goll cemetery also lies on the preserve grounds.
 The 3/4 acre burial ground was set aside early by Peter and Catherine Goll, where they laid to rest a young child.
 Many from the Goll family are now buried there, as well as those from Louys, Valiton, Beucler, Seigneur, Cramer, and Klopfenstein families.
-The cemetery is rumored to be haunted.